How can I register?

 Keep an eye out for the online sections when registering!

 In order to complete your registration, you must either create a MyHumber account or sign in with your existing Humber credentials.
-After you submit your payment, you will be registered in a course, and will receive an email confirmation from Humber College.
 We recommend using Google Chrome and Internet Explorer when registering online.

 Does my previous education count?